Gum Disease Treatment Fort Worth

 Receive Thorough Treatment for Gum Disease

 Periodontal disease, also known as gum disease, is a bacterial infection that affects the gums and can lead to damage to the bone supporting your teeth if not treated.
 In fact, untreated gum disease is actually one of the leading causes of tooth loss!
 However, it can also pave the way for numerous other oral health issues.
-To learn more about how Dr. Patel and our team can reverse the impact of gum disease and ensure that your smile has a positive future, just contact us today.
+To learn more about how Dr. Patel and our team at Titanium Dental of Fort Worth can reverse the impact of gum disease and ensure that your smile has a positive future, just contact us today.

-Why Choose Titanium Dental for Gum Disease Treatment?
+Why Choose Titanium Dental of Fort Worth for Gum Disease Treatment?

-What Are the Consequences of Leaving My Untreated Gum Disease?
+What Are the Consequences of Leaving My Gum Disease Untreated?

 The early signs of gum disease may be subtle and easy to overlook, but ignoring them can lead to a host of painful, unsightly, and expensive oral health issues.
 Left untreated, gum disease can affect not only your teeth and gums but also other areas of your body.
 Symptoms may include difficulty chewing, receding gums, elongated teeth, and even loose or missing teeth.